rarebreed/mercury/README.md

 Mobx hides a lot of this complexity, but I've also heard that is its problem.
 There's too much "magic" going on.
 And inevitably, when you start debugging stuff, you need to know how those inner layers work anyway.

-I will show an actual rxjs example at the end for how to use rxjs for state management
+I will show an actual rxjs example at the end for how to use rxjs for state management.
+But for now, take a look at this high level diagram to get an idea of how you can use rxjs for state management

+![Using rxjs for state management][rxjs-dispatch]

 ## Why typescript?
 What about flow or plain old es2016-es2018?